-These disclosures are separate to the statutory financial reporting disclosures presented in the Bank's 2021 Remuneration Report which only related to Key Management Personnel ("KMP").
-The following qualitative disclosures relate to the employees covered by the Group Remuneration Policy and the quantitative disclosures relate to Senior Managers and Material Risk Takers (MRTs).
+The disclosure is separate to the statutory financial reporting disclosures presented in the Bank's 2022 Remuneration Report which relates to Key Management Personnel ("KMP") only.
+The following qualitative disclosure relates to the employees covered by the Group Remuneration Policy and includes those Bank employees who have been identified as Senior Managers and Material Risk Takers (MRTs).